-Common ingredients used in the production of AAC blocks include lime, cement, sand, water, gypsum, fly ash and Calcium oxide (commonly known as quicklime).
-Aluminium powder reacts chemically with these and hydrogen gas escapes into the air towards the end of the procedure.
-It is this chemical reaction that lends AAC blocks their distinct honey-comb structure, lightness and other insulation properties.
+Common ingredients used in the production of AAC blocks include lime, cement, sand, water, gypsum, fly ash, and Calcium oxide (commonly known as quicklime).
+Aluminum powder reacts chemically with these and hydrogen gas escapes into the air towards the end of the procedure.
+It is this chemical reaction that lends AAC blocks their distinct honeycomb structure, lightness, and other insulation properties.

-Having undergone necessary moulding and mixing, these are further cured in an autoclave (subject to high heat and pressure) that imparts them the desired strength and durability.
+Having undergone necessary molding and mixing, these are further cured in an autoclave (subject to high heat and pressure) that imparts them the desired strength and durability.

 What are the advantages of using AAC Blocks?

-Because of its high workability and flexibility standards, AAC material is widely used across construction of residential buildings, healthcare facilities, schools, hotels and other industrial/commercial structures.
+Because of its high workability and flexibility standards, AAC material is widely used across the construction of residential buildings, healthcare facilities, schools, hotels, and other industrial/commercial structures.

 Earthquake forces on structure are proportional to weight of the building, hence light weight blocks show excellent resistant to earthquake forces.
 Regions of high siesmic activities like Japan exclusively use AAC Fly Ash Blocks.
 It has been proven to withstand wind loads of category 5 tropical storms.

 With closed air pockets, AAC lightweight fly ash blocks can provide very good sound insulation/sound absorption with an STC(Sound Transmission Class) rating of 44.
 It can also be used as a sound barrier wall along busy roads.
 AAC wall has an excellent sound transmission class (STC) rating of 44.
 Result, virtually sound proof interiors.